 According to the National Institute on Drug Abuse (NIDA), addiction refers to Substance Use Disorder (SUD) at the severe end of the spectrum.
-SUDs, including opioid and alcohol use disorders (OUD and AUD, respectively), are now recognized as chronic brain diseases, with the potential for both recovery and relapse.
+Substance use disorders, including opioid and alcohol use disorders (OUD and AUD, respectively), are now recognized as chronic brain diseases, with the potential for both recovery and relapse.

-The impact of addiction disorders on daily life
+The impact of substance use disorders on daily life

-Addictions negatively impact physical and mental health, productivity at work, and lead to a reduced quality of life such as an increase in problems at home and school.
-High-risk behaviors, that are associated with addictions, have been linked to increased crime, violence, healthcare costs, and the spread of infectious diseases (such as HIV and hepatitis C).
+Substance use disorders negatively impact physical and mental health, productivity at work, and lead to a reduced quality of life such as an increase in problems at home and school.
+High-risk behaviors, that are associated with substance use disorders, have been linked to increased crime, violence, healthcare costs, and the spread of infectious diseases (such as HIV and hepatitis C).

-The economic toll of SUDs is staggering: the National Institute on Drug Abuse (NIDA) estimates the ‘all in’ costs at more than $740 billion annually.
-Yet the societal impact of SUDs is even more disturbing: an estimated 88,000 Americans die from alcohol-related causes each year, making it the third leading preventable cause of death.
-Incredibly, life expectancy in the United States has declined over the past two years, due in large part to a year-over-year increase in lives cut short by opioid overdose, estimated at 48,000 Americans in 2017.
+The economic toll of substance use disorders is staggering: the National Institute on Drug Abuse estimates the ‘all in’ costs at more than $740 billion annually.
+Yet the societal impact of substance use disorders is even more disturbing: an estimated 88,000 Americans die from alcohol-related causes each year, making it the third leading preventable cause of death.
+Incredibly, life expectancy in the United States has declined over the past two years, due in large part to a year-over-year increase in lives cut short by opioid overdose, estimated at approximately 70,000 Americans in 2022.